 Independent: The NFEC’s financial literacy curriculum is not affiliated with any credit card company or financial institution.
 The NFEC is an independent social enterprise organization and the sole purpose of the material is to improve participants’ financial capabilities.
 Other curricula on the market often indoctrinate children with brand messaging of companies that may not serve the best interests of our youth.

-Topics Covered: The curriculum covers 10 personal finance topic areas including Budgeting & Account Management, Credit & Debt, Financial Psychology, Skill Development, Income, Risk Management, Social Enterprise, Investments, Business Relations, and Long-Term Planning.
+Topics Covered: The curriculum covers 10 personal finance topic areas including Budgeting, Account Management, Credit & Debt, Financial Psychology, Jobs & Careers, Credit Profile, Loans & Debt and Entrepreneurship.

 Design Team.
 The NFEC employs a Curriculum Advisory Board comprised of award-winning educators, financial professionals, specialists from a variety of financially-related fields, and financial education experts.
 Together, the Curriculum Advisory Board has reviewed the personal financial statements of more than 50,000 people, and their training programs and material reach more than a million people each year.
 This collaboration resulted in financial literacy courses that successfully bridges the gap between theory-based education and practical application.